Live Data

 How do I track whether my brand appears in AI-generated answers?

 Begin with manual auditing: query ChatGPT, Claude, Perplexity, and Google AI Overviews with your top 20 target questions and document whether your brand is cited, linked, or mentioned.
 Track this in a spreadsheet weekly.
 Look for patterns — which content formats get cited most?
 Which topics do you dominate and where are you invisible?
 Third-party GEO tracking tools are emerging, but manual review provides qualitative insights that automated tools miss, such as whether the AI is summarizing your content accurately or misrepresenting your position.
+Additionally, set up GA4 segments for referral traffic from chatgpt.com, perplexity.ai, claude.ai, and gemini.google.com to track AI referral traffic as a conversion metric.
 Over time, you will build a clear picture of your AI visibility and know exactly where to invest next.

 Will AI advertising change how GEO works?